HBM4EU priority substances

 An initial set of criteria was then produced, including such aspects as whether a substance is of concern to human health, whether there is evidence of human and/or environmental exposure at EU level and whether there are open policy questions.
 The financial and technical feasibility of monitoring the substances was also a criterion.

-The list of prioritized substance groups includes:
+The first list of HBM4EU priority substances includes:

-- cadmium and chromium VI,
+- Cadmium and chromium VI